"Top Picks: How mathematics can be used to rank sports teams"

 Special introduction by Christina Lewis, Founder and President of All Star Code.

-This is a live-streamed broadcast of an in-person event.
+This is an online-only event.
 Occasional video recordings are made available for a fee at videos.momath.org.

-This page is for the 4:00 pm ET (New York) live-streamed session.
-Click here to register for an in-person session or for the 7:00 pm ET (New York) session instead.
+This page is for the 4:00 pm ET (New York) online session.
+Click here to register for the 7:00 pm ET (New York) session instead.

 By registering for a Math Encounters presentation, you acknowledge that you may be photographed or videotaped by Museum staff and associates and agree to abide by the MoMath General Policies for Events and Photograph Release.